New-from-old full dualities via axiomatisation: Introduction

 Other corollaries include a new characterisation of the alter egos that yield a finite-level full duality (Theorem~\ref{thm:fatfl_char}) and a new constructive description of the smallest alter ego that yields a finite-level full duality (Theorem~\ref{cor:alpha}).
+We also obtain the known characterisation (Davey, Pitkethly and Willard~\cite[5.3]{DPW:galois}) of how the structure on an alter ego can be enriched without destroying a full duality (Theorem~\ref{thm:enrich}).